 Location: 200 McAllister, San Francisco, CA. 94102, Suite 634A (6th Floor)

-The Center for Innovation welcomes donations, grants, and other forms of support for our programs and for our research.
-The Center cannot accept donations, grants, or other forms of support that seek to limit or restrict our research or work.
-All financial supporters of the Center agree to give their funds as unrestricted gifts or restricted for particular areas of study, but with no right to review or control the results, direction, or publication of the research.
+The Center for Innovation welcomes donations, grants, and other types of support for our programs and research.
+The Center cannot accept donations, grants, or other types of support that seek to limit or restrict our research or work.
+All financial supporters of the Center agree to give their funds as unrestricted gifts or restricted for particular areas of study, but with no right to review or control the results, direction, or publication of the research.*

 The following list identifies all grants, contracts, and other sources of private or corporate funding for the Center received since Academic Year 2015-2016.
 No single person or corporate donor accounts for more than 25% of the Center’s budget.
-[This used to be listed as 10%, but with the new Arnold grants, they make up 25% of our budget this year, according to your conversations with David Seward.]
-The majority of the Center’s funding comes from the University of California Hastings Law, charitable foundations, and court awards.
+The majority of the Center’s funding comes from the University of California Hastings College of Law, charitable foundations, and court awards.